Christine Widdall MPAGB EFIAP FBPE

 Initially a hobby, photography has now become a major part of my life, as an exhibitor and judge.
 I was appointed to the Photographic Alliance judges list and greatly enjoy judging at national and international level, throughout the UK and have been very fortunate to have also been invited to judge in France, Belgium and Malta, where I have found working with judges of other nationalities to be educating and enjoyable.

 I serve on the committee of the Lancashire and Cheshire Photographic Union, where I have also held the offices of Minutes Secretary, General Secretary and as President Feb 2010 to Feb 2012.
-I am currently Lecturers and Judges Secretary for the Lancashire and Cheshire Federation and organise and take part in the mentoring scheme to help club members to achieve their goals in the PAGB awards.
+I was then Lecturers and Judges Secretary for the Lancashire and Cheshire Federation until Feb 2018 and I currently organise and take part in the mentoring scheme to help club members to achieve their goals in the PAGB awards.